afontainec/chinchay-docs/docs/middleware/access.md

   :::tip Common Use: access
-  The most common way of using this method is by passing the `req.user.acess` property as the `access` parameter.
-Note that this property is added by the middleware and if this latter is not configured correctly, particulary the `Middleware.prerouting(app)` is missing, the `req.user` property will absent.
+  The most common way of using this method is by passing the `req.user.access` property as the `access` parameter.
+Note that this property is added by the middleware and if this latter is not configured correctly, particularly the `Middleware.prerouting(app)` is missing, the `req.user` property will absent.
   :::

   ### Return value